iotaledger/introduction-docs/docs/guides/exchange_guide.md

     manager.storeMnemonic(SignerType.Stronghold, manager.generateMnemonic()) // seed generation
 ```

-Needless to say, once the storage is created, it is not needed to generate the seed any more (`manager.storeMnemonic(SignerType.Stronghold, manager.generateMnemonic())`).
+Needless to say, once the stronghold storage is created, it is not needed to generate the seed any more (`manager.storeMnemonic(SignerType.Stronghold, manager.generateMnemonic())`).
 It has been already saved in the storage together with all account information.

 ### 2. Create an account for an user